-In accordance with the Disclosure and Transparency Rules (DTR), the Board of Directors established on 21 March 2018 an Audit Committee to discharge the functions set out in DTR 7.1.3.
-The committee comprises two independent directors, Teresa Robson-Capps and Anthony Rabin and is chaired by Teresa-Robson Capps.
-Both Teresa and Anthony have competence in both accounting and auditing and which is considered by the Board to be relevant to the sector in which the company operates.
-The committee's terms of reference are available from the Company Secretary.
+In accordance with the Disclosure and Transparency Rules (DTR), the Board of Directors established an Audit Committee on 21 March 2018 to discharge the functions set out in DTR 7.1.3.
+From 1 April 2018 until 31 August 2018, the committee members were Anthony Rabin and Teresa Robson-Caps, both independent directors.
+The Committee was chaired during this time by Teresa Robson-Capps.
+Both committee members have competence in accounting and auditing which is considered by the Board to be relevant to the sector in which the company operates.